Application Period & Deadline

-Individuals selected for the program will be notified by email on June 21, 2022.
-An announcement will be posted online once all participants have been confirmed.
+Individuals selected for the program will be notified by email on December 7th, 2022.
+An announcement will be posted online on our homepage once all participants have been confirmed.

 CATIE Center’s Project Level Up: Advancing Healthcare Interpreter Competencies will increase interpreter’s knowledge, skills, and competencies; thereby, reducing the equity gaps in healthcare communication for Deaf, Hard of Hearing, and DeafBlind individuals in healthcare settings.

 The program is free for 35 qualified applicants who are committed to completing the program in its entirety.
 The online educational phase starts January 5th, 2023 to May 1st, 2023.
 The Induction phase will begin July 6th to September 3rd, 2023 for as many participants as possible.
 See complete details below.

 Who is Qualified?

 All interpreters from diverse backgrounds are welcome and encouraged to apply: including hearing, Deaf, heritage signers, and individuals from underrepresented communities.

 See the FAQ below for a complete list of qualifications.